comfy/comfortable-mexican-sofa/README.md

       </body>
     </html>

-Once you have a layout you may start creating pages and populating content.
+Once you have a layout, you may start creating pages and populating content.
 It's that easy.

 ![Sofa's Page Edit View](https://github.com/twg/comfortable-mexican-sofa/raw/master/doc/page_editing.png)